joshbegley/nyt-latest/README.md

 **Anton Fier, Drummer Who Helped Shape a Downtown Scene, Dies at 66**\
 `He worked with everyone from the Feelies to Herbie Hancock to Laurie Anderson, as well as leading the indie-rock supergroup the Golden Palominos.
-But there was a dark side.`\
+But there was a troubled side.`\
 https://nytimes.com/2022/10/07/arts/music/anton-fier-dead.html?searchResultPosition=1

 **Two Charged in Kidnapping and Murder of California Family**\